na-na-hi/renget/archive/LiminalCrossroads5.md

 “Yeah,” says a shy, but friendly voice coming from a frankly *horrifying* purple scorpion-like bug sitting at a nearby table.
 Bill had tried his hardest to avert his gaze at him so far.
 “I also spent weeks out in the wild just foraging food in the nearby forests and dungeons.
 Probably wasn’t a good course of action in retrospect, but eh… I grew way stronger, that’s for sure.”

 “You also found me!
-Don’t forget that!”, a squeaky voice coming from a much more adorable source expresses.
+Don’t forget that!” a squeaky voice coming from a much more adorable source expresses.
 This time it appears to be the long ferret-like being that the twins had spotted during their stroll through the town.

 “I-I guess,” says the flustered scorpion, looking like he’d want the ground to swallow him whole.